Cameron-Savage123/Cameron-Savage123/README.md

 **Reflection**

--**Situation**: I completed the Business Communication component to enhance my professional writing, presentation, and digital communication skills.
+-**Situation**: I completed the Business Communication exercise to enhance my professional writing, presentation, and digital communication skills.

 -**Task**: The objective was to learn about, answer questions and apply workplace communication principles such as tone, clarity, and structure when drafting emails, reports, and presentations.